encima-io/larawasm/readme.md

 npm run dev
 ```

 Go to your project in the browser and enjoy!
+You can now experiment and make changes to your WebAssembly files located in the wasm directory.

 ## Heads up!